starmaid/styleguide/gradient_saturated/README.md

 # Gradient Saturated

 This is the style that uses brightly colored soft gradients to make calming, smooth, and modern looking graphics.
+This style is a synthesis of Minimalism and Geometric styles, but eschewing most geometric non-text elements in favor of color.

 ## Examples